lisa-pinto/thesis-site/content/post/LCM romeo.md

 108 = 3 x 3 x 3 x 2 x 2 = $3^3$  x $2^2$

-More about exponents [here](/post/exponents-and-st.-ives) &nbsp;
+More about exponents [here](/post/exponents-and-st.-ives) More about Prime numbers [here](/post/gallery/)
 &nbsp;

+&nbsp;

 ## Using Prime factors for a lovers' Tryst
-Romeo visits the Garden every 20 days,
+Romeo 🤵 visits the Garden every 20 days,
-And Juliet visits it every 15 days,
+And Juliet 💃 visits it every 15 days,
 On what day will they meet.

 **Step 1: Find the prime factors of the two numbers**